AmreenWahab/CMPE273/Assignment 2/README.md

 ## Requirements

-Implement a RocksDB replication in Python using the design from this C++ replicator.
-(Links to an external site.)Links to an external site.
+Implement a RocksDB replication in Python using the design from this [C++ replicator.](https://medium.com/@Pinterest_Engineering/open-sourcing-rocksplicator-a-real-time-rocksdb-data-replicator-558cd3847a9d)
 Differences form the replicator are:

 Use GRPC Python server instead of Thrift server.
 Explore GRPC sync, async, and streaming.